- 1 Allergic Reaction Symptoms

 In mild symptoms, antihistamines are the best treatment to soothe symptoms.
 For rashes or reactions on the skin, a hydrocortisone cream may be prescribed.
 Allergy eye drops can help with itchy or watery eyes.
 Mild symptoms can typically be treated at home.
 If symptoms do not go away within two weeks, it is best to schedule a time with your allergist to find relief.

-In severe reactions, a dose an epinephrine may be administered, followed by a trip to the emergency room.
+In severe reactions, an epinephrine dose may be administered, followed by a trip to the emergency room.
 Only in these extreme cases is oxygen or other extreme measures taken.
 Severe reactions may require hospitalization.
 When you meet with the physician at the hospital, the first step will be to determine how extreme the reaction is and then proper treatment will follow.

 For long-term allergies, such as to pet dander or hay fever, long-acting antihistamines may be recommended.
 Some of these are available over-the-counter, but oftentimes, your allergist will prescribe them.
 Nasal corticosteroid sprays are often prescribed to help the symptoms that antihistamines do not relieve.